Global search

 I have a pre-existing illness or injury, so I am unable to claim

-You might still be covered if you had a pre-existing illness or injury.
+You might still be covered by TPD insurance if you had a pre-existing illness or injury.
 In these situations it's best to seek legal advice to fully understand your options and entitlements.

 I am making super contributions, so I am covered by TPD insurance